Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Introduction

-We investigate methods for adapting small generative models to Faroese through continued pre-training, with particular emphasis on leveraging transfer from related languages.
-Prior work has demonstrated that syntactic similarity is a strong predictor of transfer success \cite{chang-etal-2024-multilinguality}, and for Faroese, encoder models benefit notably from transfer from Icelandic and other Scandinavian languages \cite{snaebjarnarson-etal-2023-transfer}.
-Beyond direct transfer, we explore parameter merging \citep{pmlr-v162-wortsman22a, ilharco2023editing, yadav2023tiesmerging}, which enables the combination of models fine-tuned on different languages.
-This approach allows us to control the relative influence of each source language, a flexibility that would be more costly to achieve via multilingual training.
-Our goal is to balance the close linguistic similarity of Icelandic with the larger data resources available for mainland Scandinavian languages.
-To this end, we merge models trained on various Scandinavian languages and subsequently fine-tune the merged models on Faroese.
-We also compare two fine-tuning strategies for the continued pre-training: full fine-tuning and parameter-efficient fine-tuning with LoRA \citep{hu2022lora}.
-Prior evidence suggests that full fine-tuning provides higher accuracy, while LoRA better preserves previously learned skills and diversity in text generation \citep{biderman2024lora}.
-Based on this, we hypothesize that full fine-tuning will yield stronger linguistic performance in Faroese, but with a higher risk of losing general reasoning and knowledge abilities.
+We investigate methods for adapting small generative models to Faroese through continued pre-training, with particular emphasis on transfer from related languages.
+Prior work has shown that syntactic similarity is a strong predictor of transfer success \cite{chang-etal-2024-multilinguality}, and Faroese encoder models benefit notably from Icelandic and other Scandinavian languages \cite{snaebjarnarson-etal-2023-transfer}.
+Beyond single-language transfer, we explore parameter merging \citep{pmlr-v162-wortsman22a, ilharco2023editing, yadav2023tiesmerging} as a means of combining models trained on different languages.
+This allows fine-grained control over the relative influence of each source language---a flexibility that would be costly to achieve through multilingual training---and enables us to balance the closer morphological and lexical proximity of Icelandic against the syntactic similarity and larger data resources of the mainland Scandinavian languages.

+We also compare two adaptation strategies: full fine-tuning and parameter-efficient fine-tuning with LoRA \citep{hu2022lora}.
+Prior work suggests that full fine-tuning yields higher task accuracy, while LoRA better preserves previously acquired skills and generation diversity \citep{biderman2024lora}.
+Our initial hypothesis was therefore that full fine-tuning will produce stronger Faroese linguistic performance, but at a greater risk of degrading general reasoning and knowledge capabilities.

-A major challenge for low-resource languages is the scarcity of evaluation data.
-To address this, we take two steps.
-First, we introduce two minimal-pair evaluation suites for small LLMs, combining pre-existing, newly collected, and adapted datasets: FoBLiMP, which targets syntactic and linguistic acceptability, and FoBCoMP, which targets text comprehension.
-Second, we perform expert human evaluations (carried out by Faroese linguists) on two tasks, one with and one without low-resource downstream task fine-tuning.
+A persistent challenge for low-resource languages is the scarcity of evaluation data.
+We address this in two ways.
+First, we introduce two minimal-pair evaluation suites: FoBLiMP, targeting linguistic acceptability, and FoBCoMP, targeting text comprehension, both combining pre-existing, newly collected, and adapted datasets.\footnote{Both benchmarks are released on the HuggingFace Hub under identifiers \href{https://huggingface.co/datasets/jekunz/FoBLiMP}{jekunz/FoBLiMP} and \href{https://huggingface.co/datasets/jekunz/FoBCoMP}{jekunz/FoBCoMP}.} Second, we conduct expert human evaluations by native Faroese linguists on two generation tasks, one with and one without downstream fine-tuning.